-The accompanying consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries: Precision Genome Engineering, Inc., bluebird bio France - SARL, bluebird bio Australia Pty Ltd., bluebird bio (Bermuda) Ltd., bluebird bio (UK) Ltd., and bluebird bio Securities Corporation.
+The accompanying consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.
-The assets acquired and liabilities assumed in connection with the Company's acquisition of Pregenen were recorded at their fair values as of June 30, 2014, the date of the acquisition, and the operating results of Pregenen have been consolidated with those of the Company from the date of acquisition.
 These consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").
 Any reference in these notes to applicable guidance is meant to refer to the authoritative United States generally accepted accounting principles as found in the Accounting Standards Codification ("ASC") and Accounting Standards Update ("ASU") of the Financial Accounting Standards Board ("FASB").

 Certain aggregations of prior year amounts have been made to conform to current year presentation.
-In the prior year statement of operations and comprehensive income (loss), interest income, net and other income (expense), net are included within other income, net.
+In the prior year balance sheet, tenant improvements receivable, prepaid expenses and restricted cash and other current assets are included within prepaid expenses and other current assets.
+In the prior year statements of operations and comprehensive loss, interest (expense) income, net and other (expense) income, net are aggregated.
+Additionally, the Company has combined in the statements of cash flows the purchase of property and equipment and tenant improvements.